 After a successful attack on convoy HGF 31 in the English Channel west of Guernsey, the boat endured an attack of four hours during which 34 depth charges were dropped.
 On going to periscope depth at 22.00 hrs, an armed trawler attacked again, dropping seven depth charges which caused moderate damage.
 (Sources: Ritschel)

 20.14 hrs, south of Lands End: an unidentified aircraft dropped one bomb.
 No damage.
 (Sources: Ritschel)

 23 Jun 1940

-04.08 hours, off the Shetland Isles: an unidentified aircraft dropped 3 bombs on the inbound boat, damaging the periscope.
+04.08 hrs, off the Shetland Isles, inbound: an unidentified aircraft dropped three bombs on the boat, damaging the periscope.
 (Sources: Ritschel)

 3 Sep 1940

-While searching for a convoy west of Ireland, an escort launched a series of depth charges over 5 runs, causing moderate damage and flooding that the crew were able to control.
+While searching for a convoy west of Ireland, an escort launched a series of depth charges over five runs, causing moderate damage and flooding that the crew were able to control.
 (Sources: Ritschel)

 19 Oct 1940